AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-9-federal-food-drug-and-cosmetic-act/subchapter-v-drugs-and-devices/part-e-general-provisions-relating-to-drugs-and-devices/sec-360bbb-3.md

 #### (k) Relation to other provisions ####

-If a product is the subject of an authorization under this section, the use of such product within the scope of the authorization shall not be considered to constitute a clinical investigation for purposes of section 355(i), 360b(j), or 360j(g) of this title <sup><a href="#360bbb-3_1_target" name="360bbb-3_1">1</a></sup> or any other provision of this chapter or section 351 of the Public Health Service Act [42 U.S.C.
+If a product is the subject of an authorization under this section, the use of such product within the scope of the authorization shall not be considered to constitute a clinical investigation for purposes of section 355(i), 360b(j), or 360j(g) of this title or any other provision of this chapter or section 351 of the Public Health Service Act [42 U.S.C.
 262].

 #### (l) Option to carry out authorized activities ####